The Rhythm of Time (coming soon …)

 What is music for?
 Who owns it?
 Could you live without it?

-My current novel, The Rhythm of Time, was inspired by the decades I spent as a professional musician and composer.
-THE RHYTHM OF TIME interweaves the stories of three musicians in 18th, 20th, and 23rd century London.
-As their parallel timelines unfold, we discover how music shapes their lives and what links them: a lost composer, erased from history when her manipulative husband appropriates her work; the quest to reclaim her stolen compositions; a 1970s cult hit warning of a world without music; and an epic struggle with a Big Brother-esque AI regime to make music in a soulless world where it’s been outlawed for a century.
+My current novel was inspired by the decades I spent as a professional musician and composer.
+The Rhythm of Time interweaves the stories of three musicians in 18th, 20th, and 23rd century London.
+As their parallel timelines unfold, we discover how music shapes their lives and links them.

 The Rhythm of Time is a musical time machine—a portal into a parallel world where Mozart, Hendrix, and a 23rd century retrologist rub shoulders.
 It’s a celebration of the magical phenomenon of music: how it evolves, and yet continues to connect us like nothing else; how it’s the glue that binds a society and makes the unbearable bearable.